SumUpAnalytics/nucleus-sdk/README.md

 Nucleus SDK is a suite of high-performance text-analytics APIs developed by SumUp Analytics, Inc and subject to Terms of Services available at www.sumup.ai

 Those APIs enable end-users to perform the following tasks:
+1. Analytics
 * Topic modeling
-* Summarization
+* Summarization at the Topic and Document level
-* Sentiment analysis
+* Sentiment analysis at the Topic level
-* Consensus analysis
+* Consensus analysis at the Topic level
-* Content recommendation
+* Content recommendation at the Topic level

+2. Dataset Management
+* Retrieval of documents metadata
+* Document display
+* Selective documents deletion

 10 languages are currently supported by those APIs: English, Mandarin, Japanese, Portuguese, Spanish, German, Russian, Italian, French, Farsi.